aoberoi/buddytok/README.md

 Each client uses the presence session to build a list of the other users and keep it synchronized as users' states change.
 A **remote user** is the representation of another user and its state.
 This list of remote users is called the **buddies list**.
-When a user joins the app (adding a user name), that client sends a signal to the session with details about the user.
+When a user joins the app (adding a user name), that client sends a signal to the presence session with details about the user.
 Each other user stores the remote user's data and state.

 A **local user** is the user who is using the application on the local browser.

 Each users state changes based on chat invitations and ongoing chat sessions.
 For example, the user's state may be unavailable, outgoingInvitePending, or chatting.
-The application uses the state of each remote user to conduct one-to-one chats.
+The application uses the state of each remote user, the presence information, to conduct one-to-one chats.
 These chats begin as an **invitation** from one user to another.
 The client who is creating the invitation is in charge of creating the new chat by requesting it from the server.
 The server uses the OpenTok PHP library to create a new OpenTok session for the video streaming of the chat.
 The **chat** contains the OpenTok session ID, API Key, and token for the user.
 When the invitation is accepted, the invited user requests the same chat from the server, and the server response will contain the same chat information but with a unique token.
 Once both parties have this chat, they connect to it and publish and subscribe to audio-video streams, much like the Hello World sample.

 ### Server